 Meiji Shrine, located in a lush forest, is the most visited shrine in Japan.
-A local guide explain Shinto and the Japanese Imperial system.
-Includes a free ticket to the beautiful Japanese garden.
+On this small-group tour of up to 10 people, a local guide explains Shinto and the Japanese Imperial system.
+Experience the calm heart of Japanese tradition.

 [Highlights]